 Best Grocery Deals this Week

 Note: This is not a coupon matchup!
 We don’t have time for that, nor can we write every single sale in every single weekly circular.
-The items on our list are ones that caught our eye as being a good deal, and we would likely pick up if we happen to be out shopping this week!
+It’s just the short list of items that caught our eye as being a good deal, and we would likely pick up if we happen to be out shopping this week!

 wyb = “when you buy” | All prices are with Dillons card | some deals require a digital coupon – be sure to load them to your card